TEXTILE INDUSTRY

 MARKETING APPROACH AND MARKETING SET UP

 Our team including Directors through their relevant experience and good rapport with our customers due to the timely delivery of quality products has played an instrumental role in creating and expanding a work platform for our Company.
 We have dedicated teams of Marketing Personnel in our Ring Spinning and Open End Division as well as Weaving and Dyeing Division.
 The Marketing division has well trained team with six officials for spinning division and seven in weaving division.
-The marketing division is headed by an official of the rank of Vice President and is directly under control of our executive Directors.
+The marketing division is headed by an official of the rank of President and is directly under control of our executive Directors.
 The sales and marketing of Yarn and fabric is based on factors such as quality, easy availability and competitive pricing of the products.
 Our client base includes reputed corporate houses in the India textile industry and in the global markets we export our products to a number of countries as well.
 Some of our major domestic corporate clients include Universal Cottex, Gimatex Industries Limited to whom we sell our Yarn and Jhakaria Fabrics to whom we sell fabric.
 We also export our products to Paramount Textiles Limited in Bangladesh, Zhejiang Zhongda Group International Trading Co. and Xiamin ITG Group Co.
 Ltd. in China.
 Our Company has loyal and committed customer base who keep buying company products from time to time.

 MANUFACTURING FACILITIES: